 I couldn't wait until they cooled until even warm.
 I ate it hot!

-This piece of pie contains more refined sugars in one slice
+This piece of pie contains more refined sugars in one slicethan I've put in my body since the Fambly Reunion the

 first weekend in June.
 And it was worth ever